"Sylvia's smart costumes continue the fun"

 Creativity takes courage - Henri Matisse

 For Sylvia, design is an expression of oneself.
-As a designer, she looks to several sources of influence, such as, fashion designers both past and present.
+She grew up watching old movies and was mesmerized by the costumes and clothes.
+This sparked her love and interest in the art of Costume Design.
+She loves to tell stories through clothing, taking audiences to different time periods and places.
+She looks to several sources for influence and inspiration.
 Artists like Zac Posen, Ulyana Sergeenko, John Galliano, Dolce and Gabbana, Valentino, Elie Saab, and Alexander McQueen have all had an effect on her personal taste and style.
 She also looks to fine artists for inspiration.
 Some favorites are: Henri de Toulouse Lautrec, Henri Matisse, Picasso, Manet, and Rauschenberg.